 The time has come for bold and decisive action.
 Anything less is irresponsible.
-We recognise that at September Summit, and in the preceding preparations, our leaders will face difficult decisions.
-All too often short term political interests take precedent over longer term needs.
+Next September 2005, our leaders will face difficult decisions.
+In the process of negotiations towards the Summit. the pressure of short term political interests will have to be balanced with the longer term needs described above.
 Agreements made by the international community are full of compromise.
 Yet the threats and challenges to our common heritage are more urgent than ever before.
 The resources and technology exist.
-The world's heads of State and Government must show a common political will to succeed, not only in collectively committing to a bold and radical agenda, but in pursuing its implementation.
-The failure of a few to meet this challenge, pursing instead their individual short term interests, could condemn us all.
+The world's heads of state and governments must show a common political will to succeed, not only in collectively committing to a bold and radical agenda, but in pursuing its implementation.
+The failure of a few to meet this challenge could condemn us all.
 We cannot afford to fail.